-In the two years leading up to the 2008 Presidential elections --- including 2007 state and federal representative elections --- I have received repeated requests (even demands) for donations, for Democratic Party candidates.
+In the two years leading up to the 2008 U.S. Presidential election --- including 2007 state and federal congressional representative elections --- I received repeated requests (even demands) for donations, for Democratic Party candidates.

 These requests have come from all sorts of organizations --- national organizations, state organizations, and individual candidates --- sometimes from individual candidates in states far from my state.